Hierarchical Autoregressive Modeling for Neural Video Compression: Video Compression through Deep Autoregressive Modeling

 \subsection{Background}

-We first review VAE-based compression schemes \citep{balle2017end, theis2017lossy} and formulate existing low-latency video codecs in this framework; we then review autoregressive flows.
+We first review VAE-based compression schemes \citep{balle2017end} and formulate existing low-latency video codecs in this framework; we then review the related autoregressive flow model.

-\paragraph{Generative Modeling and Source Compression.} Let $\x_{1:T} \in \mathbb{R}^{T \times D}$ be a sequence of video frames.
-Lossy compression seeks to find a compact description of $\x_{1:T}$ that simultaneously minimizes the description length $\mathcal R$ and information loss $\mathcal D$.
-The distortion~$\mathcal D$ measures how much reconstruction error accrues due to encoding $\x_{1:T}$ into a latent representation $\bar{\z}_{1:T}$ and subsequently decoding it back to $\hatx_{1:T}$, while~$\mathcal R$ measures the bit rate (file size).
-In learned compression methods \citep{balle2017end, theis2017lossy}, the above process is parameterized by flexible functions $f$ (``encoder'') and $g$ (``decoder'') that map between the input video and its latent representation: $\barz_{1:T} = f(\x_{1:T}), \hatx_{1:T} = g(\barz_{1:T})$, and minimize a rate-distortion loss with hyperparameter $\beta>0$:
+\paragraph{Generative Modeling and Source Compression.} Given a a sequence of video frames $\x_{1:T}$, lossy compression seeks a compact description of $\x_{1:T}$ that simultaneously minimizes the description length $\mathcal R$ and information loss $\mathcal D$.
+The distortion~$\mathcal D$ measures the reconstruction error caused by encoding $\x_{1:T}$ into a lossy representation $\bar{\z}_{1:T}$ and subsequently decoding it back to $\hatx_{1:T}$, while~$\mathcal R$ measures the bit rate (file size).
+In learned compression methods \citep{balle2017end, theis2017lossy}, the above process is parameterized by flexible functions $f$ (``encoder'') and $g$ (``decoder'') that map between the video and its latent representation $\barz_{1:T} = f(\x_{1:T})$.
+The goal is to minimize a rate-distortion loss, with the tradeoff between the two controlled by a hyperparameter $\beta>0$:

-We adopt the end-to-end compression approach of \citet{balle2017end, han2018deep}, which approximates the rounding operations ($\round{\cdot}$) by uniform noise injection to enable gradient-based optimization during training.
-With an appropriate choice of probability model $p(\z_{1:T})$, the approximated version of the above R-D (rate-distortion) objective then corresponds to the VAE objective:
+We adopt the end-to-end compression approach of \citet{balle2017end}, which approximates the rounding operations $\round{\cdot}$ (required for entropy coding) by uniform noise injection to enable gradient-based optimization during training.
+With an appropriate choice of probability model $p(\z_{1:T})$, the relaxed version of above R-D (rate-distortion) objective then corresponds to the VAE objective:

-In this model, the likelihood $p(\x_{1:T}|\z_{1:T})$ follows a Gaussian distribution with mean $\hatx_{1:T} = g(\z_{1:T})$ and diagonal covariance $\tfrac{\beta}{2 \log 2} \mathbf{I}$, the approximate posterior $q$ is chosen to be a unit-width uniform (thus zero-differential-entropy) distribution whose mean $\barz_{1:T}$ is predicted by an amortized inference network $f$.
+In this model, the likelihood $p(\x_{1:T}|\z_{1:T})$ follows a Gaussian distribution with mean $\hatx_{1:T} = g(\z_{1:T})$ and diagonal covariance $\tfrac{\beta}{2 \log 2} \mathbf{I}$, and the approximate posterior $q$ is chosen to be a unit-width uniform distribution (thus has zero differential entropy) whose mean $\barz_{1:T}$ is predicted by an amortized inference network $f$.
 The prior density $p(\z_{1:T})$ interpolates its discretized version, so that it measures the code length of discretized $\barz_{1:T}$ after entropy-coding.